StefRuseva88/unit-tests-chai-mocha/README.md

 // Exporting a module
 export default myFunction;
 ```
-### Contributing
-Contributions are welcome!
-If you have any improvements or bug fixes, feel free to open a pull request.

 ### License
 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.